 Whether or not term life insurance is the right investment for you is going to depend on your personal situation and financial goals.
 Some individuals might prefer to invest their money elsewhere.
 But for others, purchasing term life insurance is what helps them be able to sleep at night.

-If you purchase term life insurance while you are young and healthy, you can end up paying incredibly low monthly premiums.
+Buying term life policy while you are young and healthy, may give you an opportunity to end up paying incredibly low monthly premiums.
 The potential financial rewards—financial security and asset diversification—remain tremendously high.
 The financial risks associated with them remain tremendously low.

 Even if you are older, term life insurance is still something that can be incredibly affordable.
 As long as you are able to practice some fiscal discipline, you will be glad to know that your loved ones can be financially secure as a result.